kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/project_2_python_scripting.md

 ### Optional !!! - Automating linux command line commands using Python

-### Concurrent execution in Python in Linux
+### Concurrent execution using Python in Linux

-There are 3 ways to produce concurrent processing in Pytyhon
+There are 3 main ways to produce concurrent execution using Python in Linux

-#### Process Based Parallel Processing aka "multiprocessing"
+#### Process Based Parallel Processing

 In Linux, each process has its own stack and heap.